jkahn117/aws-appsync-session-manager/README.md

 # create new Amazon S3 bucket
 $ make create-bucket

-# install NPM modules and create template.yaml for your project
+# install NPM modules for your project
-$ make setup
+$ make configure

 # deploy project (again, this can take 30 minutes)
 $ make deploy